kkinnear/zprint/doc/reference.md

 range specified on input, as discussed above,  as zprint will adjust the range to emcompass entire top level expressions.
 See `:output :range?` for details.

+##### :use-previous-!zprint? _false_

+When processing a range within file string, examine the lines of the file prior to the range and extract all of the previous `!zprint` lines, and interpret those that will affect the formatted range.
+The point is to format the range in the same way as it would be formatted if the entire file were to be formatted.

+##### :continue-after-!zprint-error? _false_

+If an error is encountered in a `;!zprint` directive, continue processing instead of throwing an exception.
+If `:output :range?` is true, the errors encountered will be returned in a vector which is the value of the key `:errors` in the map.

 _____
 ## :list